ionic-team/ionic-docs/src/content/intro.md

 ### JavaScript

-Talk about Ionic Framework’s new support for vanilla ice cream JavaScript (no framework required).
+Todo: Talk about Ionic Framework’s new support for vanilla JS (no framework required).

 ### Angular

-Talk about Ionic Framework's Angular integration.
+Todo: Talk about Ionic Framework's Angular integration.

 ### Stencil

-Talk about Ionic Framework being used with Stencil.
+Todo: Talk about Ionic Framework being used with Stencil.

 ### Future Support